eosc-sq/ensure-sq/docs/papers-selection.md

 * *MD* - probably check the quality attributes in the paper.

+* *MC* - perhaps too specific, but it can be useful for the Landscaping, to find specific quality criteria for research SW running, for example, in large clusters.
+I'm thinking in the research SW of the SKA radiotelescope, or the data analysis infraestructure at CERN, for example.

 ---

 ## 57 - When process data quality affects the number of bugs: Correlations in software engineering datasets